hegdesan-us/final_project/README.md

 **Observation from the heatmap**

 Following few features has high Correlation
-- Education
-- PhysHlth

 - Gen Health
 - HighBP
 - DiffWalk
+- HihgChol

 Following features has low correlation

-- Income
+- Fruits
 - Veggies
-- Stroke
+- MentHlth
-- BMI
+- Sex

+Random Observations

+- Education and Income are highly correlated with each other
+- DiffWalk and PhysHlth are high correlated with each other
+- HighBP and Age are correlated with each other

 ## Major features for the Machine Learning Models SelectKBest feature selection
 **Observation**
-- Feature selection based on SelectKBest gives following top features
+- Feature selection based on Lasso gives following top features.
+Considering Lasso just zeros columns not important, I have decided to use Ridge
   - ['HighBP', 'GenHlth', 'HighChol', 'Age', 'BMI']
+- Feature selection based on Ridge gives following top features.
+I have opted with Ridge feature selection.
+  - ['GenHlth', 'HighBP', 'BMI', 'Age', 'HighChol', 'HvyAlcoholConsump','CholCheck', 'Sex', 'Income', 'PhysHlth']

 ## Baseline performance measurement
-Determine the baseline perfromance using Dummy Classifier.
+Determine the baseline performance using Dummy Classifier.

 **Observation** Baseline performance using Dummy Classifier  has ~50% test and 84% train with 0 precision and accuracy.
+This means, model is completely un-reliable at this time.

 ![Baseline Performance Measurement](images/Dummy.png)

-## Model performance comparision
+## Model performance comparison
 Now, we aim to compare the performance of the Dummy Classifier with Logistic Regression model ,  KNN algorithm, Decision Tree, and Gradient Boost models.
 Using the default settings for each of the models, fit and score each.

 **Observation** Decision Tree Model showed 84% test accuracy with 0.24 recall compared to other models.